 *Does not include affiliates

-The House, a 270000-square-feet apartment tower nearing completion at Cornell Tech and designed by two Cornell alumni, is the tallest passive-house high-rise in the world.
+The House, a 270000-square-foot apartment tower at Cornell Tech designed by two Cornell alumni, is the tallest passive-house high-rise in the world.

-At 160000-square-feet, The Bloomberg Center—in honor of Emma and Georgina Bloomberg—is planned to harvest as much energy from the campus site as it consumes, achieving a “net-zero energy” impact.
+At 160000 square feet, The Bloomberg Center—in honor of Emma and Georgina Bloomberg—harvests up to 2/3 of the energy it consumes from the campus site.

 Number of megawatts the campus’s solar array will generate at daily peak.